Peter Jones (missionary): Mississaugas obtain title deeds

 Returning to the Credit Mission, Jones believed the most pressing issue for the Mississaugas was their lack of a clear title to their land.
 The settlement had established successful farms, and was almost self-sufficient.
 It was also developing industry, with a pair of carpenters and a shoemaker.
 The Credit Mission Mississaugas had also funded the construction of a pair of piers at the mouth of the Credit River, the beginning of Port Credit.
 Although the settlement was prospering, Indian Superintendent Thomas G. Anderson pressured to band to move off the Credit Mission to a different location, hoping to group Indians into larger settlements where schools could be reasonably established and funded.
-As an inducement to motivate the Mississaugas to move, he promised them the title deeds which were Jones' main goal for the band.
+As an inducement to motivate the Mississaugas to move, he promised them the title deeds which were Jones's main goal for the band.
 The Saugeen Ojibwa invited the Credit Mississaugas to move to the Bruce Peninsula, which was the last large piece of unceded land in southern Ontario.
 The Credit Mississaugas believed this to be their best chance to obtain deeds to land, and so the band prepared for a move.
 They turned the Credit lands over to the province in trust, but the first survey of the Bruce returned with terrible news: The soil of the Bruce Peninsula was completely unsuitable for farming.
 Having already surrendered their land at the Credit Mission, the Mississaugas faced an uncertain situation.
 The Six Nations, hearing of the Mississaugas' desperate situation offered a portion of their tract to the Credit Mississaugas, remembering that when the Six Nations had fled to Upper Canada the Mississaugas had donated the land the Six Nations.
 The Mississaugas relocated to this land along the Grand River that was donated by the Six Nations.
 Founded in 1847, the settlement was named New Credit.
 Jones would continue in his role as a community leader here, petitioning various branches of government for funding to build the settlement.
 In 1848, the Wesleyans and Methodists reconciled, and William Ryerson established a mission in New Credit.